 What skills and capacities do you need to cultivate in order to have more of what you desire?
 What disciplines will you need to exercise in order to eliminate excess?

-In the process of identifying those areas which need your attention you will begin find your lost power.
-As you look more closely at what you need to let go of and what you need to bring in, you will develop an understanding of those things that disempower you and those that empower you.
-As you feel yourself empowered, you will also feel passion.
-You will feel the force of your passion as it compels you to embrace your life force.
+Answering these questions will help you.
+As you look more closely at what you need to let go of and what you need to bring in, you will see what it is that disempowers you and what empowers you.
+As you become more empowered, you will also feel passion.
+You will feel your passion compel you to embrace your life.
 Whatever your passion, it will lead you back to yourself.
-When you have passion you can feel the creative impulses that are bursting to express through you.
+When you have passion, you can connect to the creative impulse that is bursting to express through you.
 You have now found your fire, your desire, and your power.

-Now, it is possible that you no longer have much of a charge about pursuing anything.
-The fire that you once experienced burned out long ago.
+Now, it is possible that you no longer have much interest in pursuing anything.
+Your fire burned out long ago.
 As you say, you’ve been there and done that, meaning you believe you have made the effort to explore your appropriate path and then applied your resources to it.
-If the results were less than stellar, that is, disappointing, then it is likely you have given up and these days spend most of your time in resignation and some degree of inertia.
-And so, while you are managing to pay the rent and feed yourself and your pets, there is not much about existence itself that infuses you with excitement and possibility.
+If the results were less than stellar, then it is likely you have given up and now spend most of your time in resignation and inertia.
+And while you manage to pay the rent and feed yourself and your pets, there is not much about your life that is exciting.

 By listening to the call of your intuitive knowing, you will become more adept at discerning the next right action.
 You do not need to wait for inspiration per se.
 Simply take actions that reflect best what you know to be true for yourself, and you will again be on course as you remember your passion, which will re-connect you to your path.

 Did you enjoy this post?
 Subscribe to my newsletter and get much more!

 Copyright © 2011-Current | Gloria Constantin | All Rights Reserved